RAK3372 WisBlock LPWAN Module Quick Start Guide

 - Depending on the Regional Band you selected, you might need to configure the sub-band of your RAK module to match the gateway and LoRaWAN network server.
 This is especially important for Regional Bands like US915, AU915, and CN470.

 This guide uses EU868.
-However, if you use other regional bands, you need to update the band and possibly the channels.
-For example, if you use US915 and AU915, you also need to set up the channel mask using the mask.set
+However, if you are using other regional bands, update it and possibly the channels.
+For example, if you are using US915 and AU915, set up the channel mask using the mask.set

 API.
-Channels 8 to 15 are the most commonly used channels in the US915 and AU915 bands which corresponds to a mask equal to two.
+Channels 8 to 15 are the most commonly used channels in the US915 and AU915 bands, corresponding to a mask value of two.

 Here's example on using US915 with OTAA_BAND equal to 5: